-- 1. Further developments which are beyond the east of the town's development limits and which will generate additional traffic movements through the town will only be supported if: - It can be demonstrated that they will not increase congestion by the capacity measures used in the Uttlesford Local Plan Highway Impact Assessment October 2013; and - the AQMA has been lifted and the development would not reinstate the AQMA. - 2.
+- 1. Further developments which are beyond the east of the town's development limits and which will generate additional traffic movements through the town will only be supported if: - a) It can be demonstrated that they will not increase congestion by the capacity measures used in the Uttlesford Local Plan Highway Impact Assessment October 2013; and - b) It can be demonstrated through an Air Quality Assessment, that the proposed development takes account of, and mitigates as necessary and appropriate, any impacts of air quality on achieving a suitable residential environment and also any impacts of development upon the objectives of the designated AQMA. - 2.
 Development proposals likely to generate HGV vehicle movements through the town centre will be subject to planning conditions restricting the timing of those movements. - 3.
 The provision of charging points for electric vehicles for private, commercial and public transportation electric vehicles will be supported.